mobileink/doc.HoTT/README.md

 ## Point

 The HoTT Book is excellent, but is aimed at a fairly sophisticated audience.
 Most of the mathematics is over my head.
+Not that I'm uninterested in the math; I just don't have the time to study it.
+So my main interest in the HoTT Book is as a route to programming with dependent types.
 The more basic stuff about types, judgments, etc. I think I understand (I have read Martin-Lof's papers, and lots of other related stuff), but I find some of the explanations in the intro and chapter 1 a little murky.

+There are lots of papers, tutorials, etc. about dependent types and intuitionistic type theory freely available on the web.
+Why the HoTT Book?
+Well, for one thing it aims at presenting a foundation of mathematics; so there is a clear contrast with set theory.
+For another, it's pretty readable, at least the intro and chapter 1 are, even for non-mathematicians.

 I'd like to eventually turn this into a bona fide guide to HoTT for a non-specialist audience, with particular focus on your working stiff